HillaryHauger/robust-identifiability-symbolic-recovery/README.md

-# Noise Robust Identifiability of Physical Law Learning
+#ROBUST IDENTIFIABILITY FOR SYMBOLIC RECOVERY OF DIFFERENTIAL
+EQUATIONS

-Noise Robust Identifiability of Physical Law Learning provides Code for analysing the identifiablity of governing equations with noise.
+Robust Identifiability for symbolic recovery of differntial equations provides Code for analysing the identifiablity of governing equations with noise.

 ## Installation
 To set up this project, first clone this repository: